 Ran's research interests lie mainly in the field of cognitive psychology, and include areas such as comparative psycholinguistics, language development, second language acquisition, intercultural cognitive psychology, implicit and explicit learning, memory, decision making, and the effects of technology on language and cognition.
+More recently, Ran has investigated areas within clinical psychology that includes attention, executive functioning and anxiety.

 - Cognitive psychology